-We come to know God by engaging in the Bible’s truths.
+We come to know God by immersing ourselves in the Bible’s truths.
 Don’t get me wrong.
 I know people who have been given God’s Word since childhood but haven’t known the God revealed there.
 Thus, knowing ABOUT God is not the same as knowing God, which involves a personal relationship with him.

 In addition, I’ve known people who have studied the Bible’s ideas and history but who have no faith in its God.
 Such people study it from the viewpoint of the Bible as literature instead of looking at it as God’s inspired words revealing him and his history of involvement with humans.

 Instead, we must approach the Bible from God’s viewpoint.
 What does it mean to know God through the Bible?
-It means to read and study it on its own terms and its assumptions.
+It means to read and study it on its own terms and with its assumptions.
 That is, the Bible assumes that God is one God with three Persons; therefore, we read its pages with that assumption.
 The Bible assumes that Jesus came from the Father to become fully human and remain fully divine.
 Thus, it’s through that understanding that we read it.
-The Bible assumes that God created the universe and all humans; with that assumption we read it.
+The Bible assumes that God created the universe and all humans; with that assumption, we read it.
 Therefore, God meets us as we read his Word.
 What do you believe about the Bible?